 - If passed by the Commission, the proposed changes are filed with the secretary of state and published in the Missouri Register.
 A link to the Register can be found at mdc.mo.gov/node/4871.

-- The filing begins a 30-day public comment period.
+- Publication of proposed changes in the Missouri Register begins a 30-day public comment period.
 If no comments are received, the final regulation is filed and becomes effective either 30 days after publication in the Missouri Code of State Regulations or on the date specified in the proposal.

 - When comments are received, the proposal is reviewed.
 Based on the public’s comments, the Commission may decide to drop, modify or implement the regulation.